 1. Symmetric encryption

 As the name suggests, symmetric encryption refers to encrypting and decrypting data with the same key on both ends.
-This whole mechanism runs on secretive sharing of a single key, i.e., the key needs to be shared in a secure manner, which sometimes hard to achieve.
+This whole mechanism runs on the secretive sharing of a single key, i.e., the key needs to be shared in a secure manner, which is sometimes hard to achieve.

 Therefore, it is used in combination with asymmetric encryption.

 Image Source: Miro.Medium.com